szweibel/workshops/newest_python.md

 <PythonREPL/>

-The REPL will evaluate what you typed and print the result: `Hello, World!`.
+The REPL reads your command, evaluates it (understands that you want to display some text), prints the result to the screen, and then loops back, ready for your next instruction.
 You have just written and executed your first line of Python code.
-You have taken the first and most important step on a long and rewarding journey.
+You have successfully communicated a precise instruction to the machine.

 ### Keywords
 - Python